versioneye/versioneye_maven_plugin/README.md

 ~/.m2/versioneye.properties
 ```

 That means if you don't want to commit your *API KEY* to the server and share it with your team you can place the file in your *home* directory and keep it for you.
+But *don't commit this file with secret*.
+So add it to `.gitignore` exclusions.

 Of course you can store the API key in an environment variable `VERSIONEYE_API_KEY` as well.